5 Major Types of Climates in the World: Understand Climate Zones

 Mediterranean climates, humid subtropical climates, and marine climates are three subtypes of temperate climates.

-About marine climates, they are characterized by warm summers and cool to mild winters with moderate rainfall occurring throughout the year.
-Marine climates are just found on the western sides of continents where the prevailing winds blow from the sea to land.
+Marine climates are characterized by warm summers and cool to mild winters, with moderate yearly rainfall.
+They are found on the western sides of continents, where the prevailing winds blow from the sea to land.

-The next one of five main types of climates in the world is the continental or microthermal climates which feature warm summers, and frigid winters.
-People living in these climate zones can experience snowstorms and very low temperatures of less than -22 degrees Fahrenheit (-30 degrees Celsius) in the winter months.
+The continental or microthermal climates feature warm summers and frigid winters.
+People living in these climate zones can experience snowstorms and very low temperatures of less than -22°F (-30°C) in winter.

 Areas that have continental climates